 Introduction

 A couple weeks ago a friend of mine sent me a link to a wild story.
 Apparently in 1862 the skeleton of a teenage girl was found in the ruins of an old castle in Germany.
-This may not have been the most ground breaking discovery but there aside the remains, shoved into the brickwork, was a diary discussing the girl’s last few days before she died, of starvation or exposure, trapped in the ruins.
-Well, that was sufficiently morbid to peak my curiosity so I ordered a copy of the diary, now in print under the title The Diary of Miss Idilia.
+This may not have been the most groundbreaking discovery but there aside the remains, shoved into the brickwork, was a diary discussing the girl’s last few days before she died, of starvation or exposure, trapped in the ruins.
+Well, that was sufficiently morbid to pique my curiosity so I ordered a copy of the diary, now in print under the title The Diary of Miss Idilia.

 The First Inklings of Controversy